 Where To Buy Supplies For Making Your Own Coop

-Granted, not everyone can pull this off…but if you see an old barrel there, some leftover plywood (or whatever catches your eye), you can find plenty of information on the web on how to make those old supplies into a sweet little coop!
+Granted, not everyone can pull this off.
+But if you see an old barrel there, some leftover plywood, or whatever catches your eye, you may be looking a your next coop!
+You can find plenty of information on the web on how to make those old supplies into a sweet little coop.

 If you have other ideas for a small chicken coop, leave a comment below – we’d love to hear about them!
 Thanks for stopping by.